2025 the main event

 Our Guest Speaker from Fire and Emergency NZ will give a presentation on Fire Safety measures, including the use, management, storage and disposal of Lithium batteries.

-This is a repeat of the very popular session in November last year.
+This is a repeat of the very popular session in November l2023

 Advance Care Planning